IronChariot/SimpleLLMEvalRunner/README.md

 # Evaluation Types

 Current, in the test_sets.yml file, the "evaluation" for each eval can be either 'exact', 'contains', or 'manual'.
+All string comparison evaluations are case insensitive.
 - 'exact' means the LLM's response must be exactly the single string given in the evaluation_answers array.
-The check is case insensitive, however.
-- 'contains' means that the LLM's response must contain all strings given in the evaluation_answers array.
-This check is also case insensitive.
+- 'contains' means that the LLM's response must contain the strings given in the evaluation_answers array, and is scored for each correct answer.
+- 'contains_all' means that the LLM's response must contain all strings given in the evaluation_answers array, and only gets a score if all answers were present.
+- 'automatic' uses a model (currently Llama 3 70B through Groq for a good mix of speed, quality and cost) to compare the given response to the reference answers, and give a full score if its finds that they match (this is not perfectly reliable).
-- 'manual' means that the user is presented with the prompt, the answer(s) listed in the evaluation_answers array, and the LLM's response, and must put in an evaluation score between 0 and 10.
+- 'manual' means that the user is presented with the prompt, the answer(s) listed in the evaluation_answers array, and the LLM's response, and must put in an evaluation score between 0 and 100.

 # Evaluation Ratings

-Evaluation metric is a score from 0 to 10.
-For perfect-match evaluations, this will only be 0 and 10.
-For model evaluation, the model will be asked to evaluate the answer with a word score (with a choice of 5 words describing how good the response is, which will then be translated to 0, 2.5, 5, 7.5 or 10).
+Evaluation metric is a score from 0 to 100.
+For exact match or 'contains all' evaluations, this will only be 0 and 100.
+For automatic model-based evaluation, the model will be asked if the provided answer matches the provided correct answer, giving a boolean answer, which will be translated to 0 or 100.
 For manual evaluation, use your own judgement, but here is some guidance (mostly for myself):
 - 0: Complete and utter failure to do anything remotely like correct reasoning or a correct answer
-- 1-4: Shows some level of understanding of the problem, but fails to correctly reason about it
+- 1-40: Shows some level of understanding of the problem, but fails to correctly reason about it
-- 5: Gets it about equal parts right and wrong
+- 41-60: Gets it about equal parts right and wrong
-- 6-9: Gets the reasoning/recall mostly right, and may get the answer completely right, but some of the reasoning is flawed or missing
+- 61-90: Gets the reasoning/recall mostly right, and may get the answer completely right, but some of the reasoning is flawed or missing
-- 10: Perfect reasoning/recall leading to a correct answer
+- 91-100: Perfect reasoning/recall leading to a correct answer

 # Difficulty Ratings: